 I would recommend you play around with it yourself.
 Cook the same dish twice, once with and once without preheating your air fryer.
 See if you notice any difference in the end result.

-Individual air fryers have different levels of wattage and cooking layout, so your results may vary.
+Individual air fryers have different levels of wattage, and cooking layout, so your results may vary.
 So test, test and test some more.

 The reason I think a lot of people only feel comfortable preheating an air fryer, is they are so used to conventional ovens and the preheating they require.
 But remember, regular ovens are usually huge lumbering beasts that actually require time to come up to heat.
 This is not the case with air fryers.

 Writing this article makes me think why I love air frying as a cooking method.
 No more waiting around for your oven or deep fryer to heat up!
-And you get a cleaner cooking process and shorter cooking times to boot 🙂 Even the fabled Instant Pot need times to heat up and build pressure!
+And you get a cleaner cooking process and shorter cooking times to boot 🙂 Even the fabled Instant Pot needs times to heat up and build pressure!

 Well, there you have it!
 I have thrown my hat in the ring!
 Let the debate start!
 If you have a different view on air fryer preheating, I would love to hear all about it in the comments section below.